nedelec/cytosim-2017/tutorials/tutorial1.md

         diffusion = 10
     }

-A `single` is a point-like particle, a diffusible entity, that has a position in space but no orientation.
+A *single* is a point-like particle, that has a position in space but no orientation.
+It will diffuse freely within the *space* as long as it is not bound to any filament.
 The parameter `diffusion = 10` in this section defines the [diffusion coefficient](http://en.wikipedia.org/wiki/Mass_diffusivity) in units of micro-meter squared per second (um^2/s).
+This is a typical value for a protein in the cytoplasm.

-The next command creates one `particle`:
+The next command creates one of these *particle*:

     new 1 single particle

-By running the simulation (`play live`), you should see that the particle is freely diffusing inside the box.
+By running the simulation (`play live`), you should see now that the particle is freely diffusing inside the rectangle that was defined in *cell*.
 We will now see some of these parameters in more detail.

-### Change the number of particles
+### Changing the number of particles

 You can increase the number of particles by editing `config.cym`, to change the `new` command: